MetPX/Sundew/doc/indexe.rst

 installation of sundew.
 One can follow those instructions to get an initial installed system.

-It is critical to install the cron cleanup jobs (mr-clean) since otherwise the server will slow down continuously over time until the system slows to a crawl.
+To run sundew, it is critical to install the cron cleanup jobs (mr-clean) since otherwise the server will slow down continuously over time until it slows to a crawl.
-Recommend you to subscribe to the mailing list and let us know what is stopping you from trying it out, it could inspire us to work on that bit faster to get some collaboration going.
+It is recommended to subscribe to the mailing list and let us know what is stopping you from trying it out, it could inspire us to work on that bit faster to get some collaboration going.